ohzde/mp2acp/README.md

 - The training set
 - The TABS test set
-- The MolDef test set
+- The Comprehensive test set

 The `Geometries/` folder includes molecular geometries in `.xyz` format for the training and both of the test sets.